-In such event, each will at all times have regard to its obligations under any agreements to which it is party or by which it is bound in relation to the Fund or the Sub-Funds.
+In such events, each will at all times have regard to its obligations under any agreements to which it is party or by which it is bound in relation to the Fund or the Sub-Funds.
 In particular, but without limitation to its obligations to act in the best interests of the Unitholders when undertaking any dealings or investments where conflicts of interest may arise, each will respectively endeavour to ensure that such conflicts are managed and minimised so far as reasonably practicable and that measures are adopted that seek to ensure such conflicts are resolved fairly and taking into account the interests of Unitholders of the relevant Sub-Fund as a whole.
+In particular, any arrangement in relation to offer or sale of the Units of the Fund or Sub-Funds by Connected Persons will be on normal commercial terms negotiated at arm's length basis in the best interest of Unitholders of the relevant Sub-Fund as a whole.

-The Fund and/or the Sub-Funds may enter into transactions with the Manager, the Investment Advisers, the Sub-Investment Advisers (if any) and the Trustee or with any of their affiliates, or invest the assets of or reinvest the cash collateral received by the Sub-Funds in any investment products or funds managed, launched or offered by any of the above-mentioned entities, provided that such transactions are carried out as if effected on normal commercial terms negotiated at arm's length and provided that the transactions comply with the requirements set out in the section headed "Transactions with Connected Persons".
-Subject to the requirements under the "Transactions with Connected Persons" and "Cash rebates and soft commissions" sections, affiliates of the HSBC Group may also provide broking services to a Sub-Fund and/or to other funds including acting as counterparties for certain forward foreign exchange and financial futures contracts.
+The Fund and/or the Sub-Funds may enter into transactions with the Manager, the Investment Advisers, the Sub-Investment Advisers (if any) and the Trustee or with any of their affiliates, or invest the assets of or reinvest the cash collateral received by the Sub-Funds in any investment products, issued shares or funds managed, launched or offered by any of the above-mentioned entities, provided that such transactions are carried out as if effected on normal commercial terms negotiated at arm's length and provided that the transactions comply with the requirements set out in the section headed "Transactions with Connected Persons", any investment restrictions of the Fund and/or the Sub-Funds, and the applicable corporate governance and conflicts of interest policy of the above mentioned entities.
+Subject to the requirements under the "Transactions with Connected Persons" and "Cash rebates and soft commissions" sub-sections, affiliates of the HSBC Group may also provide broking services to Fund and all of the Sub-Funds and/or to other funds including acting as counterparties for certain forward foreign exchange and financial futures contracts.